 Here are two of my favorite (easy) recipes that I basically made up (they’re still edible, I promise!):

-I invented this before I had ever looked at an enchilada recipe, much less made some myself.
-It may not be the most authentic way to do it, but it tastes delicious and tastes pretty close to some I've had in restaurants.
+Oddly enough, I invented this before I had ever looked at an enchilada recipe, much less made some myself.
+It may not be the most authentic way to do it, but it tastes delicious and better than some I’ve had in restaurants (in my humble opinion).
 Plus, my husband could eat about a hundred, which makes me feel validated!
-Print Recipe

 - Corn tortillas

 - Onions (diced)